bkommineni/CS686-GDELT-Event-Analysis/README.md

 # Dataset
 ## GDELT(The Global Database of Events, Language and Tone)
 ## Goal of the Project: Visualize, explore, and export the GDELT Event Database.
-By quantitatively codifying human society’s events, dreams and fears,  our team is planning to map happiness and conflict, provide insight to vulnerable populations, and even potentially forecast global conflict in ways that allow us as a society to come together to deescalate tensions, counter extremism, and break down cultural barriers?
+By quantitatively codifying human society’s events, dreams and fears,  our team is planning to map happiness and conflict, provide insight to vulnerable populations, and even potentially forecast global conflict in ways that allow us as a society to come together to deescalate tensions, counter extremism.